Crypto ROC – BTC and ETH

 Looked at simplistically, ETH is useful, and BTC is scarce.
 Recently, the FTC has determined that both BTC and ETH are “Commodities,” so we can think of them like the electronic versions of Silver vs. Gold, or perhaps even better, Copper vs. Gold.
 Just as Copper is necessary for all sorts of building, and Gold is a store of wealth, ETH is becoming necessary for electronic transactions, and BTC can be used as a store of wealth.

-There are several ways to invest in various Cryptos via the stock market.
+There are several ways to invest in various cryptocurrencies via the stock market.
 Recently, there have been Exchange Traded Funds (ETFs) created for Bitcoin.
 And subsequently, an Ethereum ETF was created, giving both cryptos access to increased liquidity.
+Recently, several of the big investment companies like BlackRock and Schwab have been rumbling about creating ETFs for other cryptos like Solana (SOL), Ripple (XRP), and Cardano (ADA).

-Prior to ETF approval, a company called Grayscale created “Trusts” that owned a fixed amount of various cryptos and then sold shares of the Trust.
+Prior to ETF approval, a company called Grayscale has created “Trusts” that own a fixed amount of various cryptos and then sell shares of the Trust.
 Unfortunately, those shares often cost more than the underlying value of the assets the Trust held, often many multiples of the cost.
 For instance, at one point, Grayscale Solana Trust (GSOL) had a Net Asset Value (NAV) of $50.56/share.
 But it was selling for a whopping $425.00/share.
 That is absolutely insane.
-That would be like me walking up to a guy on the street and saying I have this beautiful $50 bill and I will let you have it for only $425.
+That would be like me walking up to a guy on the street and saying I have this beautiful $50 bill, and I will let you have it for only $425.
 No thanks!!!

 But occasionally, it works the other way around when market sentiment turns negative.
-As of 7/7/2024, there were three Grayscale funds that were selling at a discount.
+For instance, on 7/7/2024, there were three Grayscale funds that were selling at a discount.
 They were Grayscale Ethereum Trust (ETHE), Grayscale Ethereum Classic Trust (ETCG), and Grayscale Digital Large Cap Trust (GDLC).
 You can view all the current Grayscale NAVs and current prices here.

 Another way to invest in Crypto besides an ETF or a Trust is through a company that holds a significant portion of the assets on its balance sheet in Crypto.
 The biggest example is Microstrategy, which we discussed at length in our article What Makes Microstrategy Special.